-Converting risk genes into protective genes
+Repairing disease causing genes and converting risk genes into protective genes

-Duchene Muscular Dystrophy
+Duchenne Muscular Dystrophy

-Duchene Muscular Dystrophy can be caused by a wide variety of mutations in the Dystrophin or DMD gene.
+Duchenne Muscular Dystrophy can be caused by a wide variety of mutations in the Dystrophin or DMD gene.
 The DMD gene is one of the largest human genes.
 In addition to mutations that cause the most severe form of dystrophy, also mutations are known that cause a milder form of dystrophy.
 In most of the later cases exons (pieces of coding DNA) towards the end of the gene are missing and a shorter, but still functional form of dystrophin is formed.
 Our RITDM™ technology can be used to replicate this form of “exon skipping”, thereby reducing the disease severity.

 We anticipate that repeat dosing could be beneficial, as muscle cells make up a very large portion of the human body.
 Repeat dosing can help to achieve a that more muscle cells are being edited, compared to single treatments.

 Bone marrow stem cells treatments

 Sickle Cell Disease is caused by a point mutation in the beta globin gene.
 Studies have shown that protective mutations in other genes exist that can help to alleviate symptoms, for example by switching on another form of hemoglobin that can take over key functions.
 One such gene is called Bcl11A.
 Our RITDM™ technology can be used to replicate this compensation mechanism, reducing the impact of sickle cell disease for patients.